ceramic-sf/quick-boi-source/bolq.md

 2. A designer (but [designers need their designers to be accounted for](#the-problem-with-designer-theory) recursively)
 3. [Knowledge creation through variation and selection](#knowledge-is-created-in-one-way) (viable).
 Useful and useless things are both made.
 Only things that successfully interact with reality tend to persist over time.

 *Life contains implicit knowledge, obtained through variation and selection.
-Spontaneous instantiation of knowledge and desginer-based explanations both recursively invoke additional knowledge systems that are unaccounted for.*
+Spontaneous instantiation of knowledge and designer-based explanations both recursively invoke additional knowledge systems that are unaccounted for.*

 ### Evolution creates knowledge